 In addition to the antibodies and immunoglobulins in colostrum, it also serves as a vital source of protein, carbohydrates (lactose), fat and fluids for newborns.

-Note that the lactose in colostrum and breastmilk doesn’t usually cause digestive issues for breast-fed babies because they also make sufficient amounts of lactase, the enzyme that helps break down lactose into glucose and galactose.
+Note that the lactose in colostrum and human milk doesn’t usually cause digestive issues for breastfed babies because they also make a sufficient amount of lactase, the enzyme that helps break down lactose into glucose and galactose.